Entrance to HopeWay Campus

 This 13,000 SF facility includes a fitness room, basketball courts and music room allowing clients opportunity for various recreational activities.

 HopeWay’s residential wing hosts 36 single bedrooms with private baths segmented into 6 “neighborhoods”, each named for a different region of North Carolina.
 The colors selected for the bedrooms are calming in nature and the finishes and décor are meant to feel as if residents are staying in a nice hotel room.
 The various living areas along the residential corridor provide a variety of spaces in which to spend time outside of the daily therapeutic programming.

 The Covington Library is another space at HopeWay that creates opportunities for activity and self-expression, as it is a place of reflection, creativity, learning and exploration for clients and families.

-The Covington Learning Fund provides critical resources to support ongoing community outreach, awareness and end stigmas associated with mental illness.
+The Covington Educational Program provides resources to support ongoing community outreach, awareness and reduces stigmas associated with mental illness.

 The meditation pavilion is located within the walking trails and is a tranquil place for clients and families.

 Clients have the opportunity to participate in horticultural therapy by working in the gardens and greenhouse located on the HopeWay campus.